-Max Gianniny, Treasurer
+Max Gianniny, President/Treasurer

 Max is a Rochester native currently working in property management.
 He became interested in Abundance because of an interest in both healthy food and cooperative ownership.
 A new location would allow much greater access to the store and help Abundance stay ahead in a fast changing industry.